JudeSeide/judeseide.github.io/src/content/post/reintroducing-engineering-into-software-development/index.md

 While innovation is essential, it's equally crucial to maintain a strong engineering foundation.
 Software engineering principles and practices provide the necessary structure and discipline to ensure the development of reliable, scalable, and maintainable software solutions.

-In this article, we will explore the importance of bringing back the engineering mindset into software development and discuss strategies to build a solid foundation for successful delivery of high-quality software.
+In this article, we will explore the importance of bringing back the engineering mindset into software development and discuss strategies to build a solid foundation for the successful delivery of high-quality software.

 ## Understanding the Core Principles
 Software engineering is not just about writing code; it encompasses a set of fundamental principles that guide the development process.